 “I am incredibly proud of the Randolph College Ethics Bowl team,” Mortensen said.
 “The judges complimented them on their cooperation and teamwork, their ability to listen to one another, their consistency and commitment, and their clear defense of their position.”

 Founded in 1952, the Virginia Foundation for Independent Colleges is a nonprofit fundraising partnership supporting the programs and students of 15 leading independent colleges in the Commonwealth: Bridgewater College, Emory & Henry College, Hampden-Sydney College, Hollins University, Mary Baldwin University, Marymount University, Randolph College, Randolph-Macon College, Roanoke College, Shenandoah University, Sweet Briar College, University of Lynchburg, University of Richmond, Virginia Wesleyan University, and Washington & Lee University.
-For additional information on the VFIC, visit www.vfic.org.Tags: Chloe Brazzi, ethics bowl, Hannah Overstreet, Kaija Mortensen, Margaret Van Beek, philosophy, political science, Tywan Haskins, VFIC, Vincent Vecera, Virginia Foundation for Independent Colleges
+For additional information on the VFIC, visit www.vfic.org.Tags: Chloe Brazzi, comparative philosophy, ethics bowl, Hannah Overstreet, Kaija Mortensen, Margaret Van Beek, philosophy, political science, Tywan Haskins, VFIC, Vincent Vecera, Virginia Foundation for Independent Colleges